samlhuillier/frontend-interview-iai/README.md

   - Returns segmented sub-transcripts corresponding to each section

 ### Key Focus Areas
-- Design an intuitive user interface suitable for non-technical users
+- Design an intuitive user interface that is understandable by users with low technical literacy
-- Implement a clear and straightforward user experience
-- Create a solution that makes the segmentation process efficient and accurate
+- (Optionally) Add human-in-the-loop features that leverage a dummy AI prediction function to assist users in more quickly finding the start of a section.

 ### Available Resources
 - Project Structure: